spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.md

 The Upgrader does not evaluate frontend customizations.
 You can either move to headless or apply frontend upgrades manually.

-## Optional: Make your code is compliant with supported extensions scenarios
+## Optional: Ensure your code is compliant with the supported extensions scenarios.

 To ensure the successful delivery of Spryker updates, we recommend using the extension points that exist in the [Spryker Code Upgrader supported extensions scenarios](docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.html).